 At 2:05 PM, I came out.
 7 lbs.
 1 oz. and perfectly healthy.

-My Uncle Irving was the first person to make it to the hospital.
+Uncle Irving was the first to arrive at the hospital.

-According to my Mom, I was remarkably cute and well-behaved as an infant.
+According to my mom, I was an exceptionally cute and well-behaved baby.
 My three older siblings were thrilled to have a new baby brother, taking turns showing me their rooms and napping with me.
 Life was good for baby Jeff.
-Then I grew a goatee and started making web sites.
+Then I grew a goatee and started making websites.

-Am I the only one who’s interested in how they were made?
+Am I the only one curious about how they got here?

 0 Comments